XimeraProject/ximeraFirstSteps/README.md

 ### Starting with an existing repository

-Please follow these steps You'll need to show hidden files, and then copy the file `.gitignore` to your repo.
+Please follow these steps carefully.

+You'll need to show hidden files, and then copy the file `.gitignore` to your repo.
 If there is already a `.gitignore` we suggest you replace your file with ours.

 Move `scripts` and `.vscode` to your repository.
 You may need to make xmlatex executable, via

 ```